rochacbruno/danklinux/README.md

 - **dms** DankMaterialShell (cli + go backend)
   - The backend side of dms, provides APIs for the desktop and a management CLI.
   - Shared dbus connection for networking (NetworkManager, iwd), loginctl, accountsservice, and other interfaces.
-  - Implements various wayland protocols (such as gamma control)
+  - Implements wayland protocols
+    - wlr-gamma-control-unstable-v1 (for night mode/gamma control)
+    - dwl-ipc-unstable-v2 (for dwl/MangoWC integration)
   - Exposes a json API over unix socket for interaction with these interfaces
   - Provides plugin management APIs for the shell
   - Optionally provides `update` interface - depending on build inputs.